How to Apply Criteria for Advanced Filters in Excel

 - “AND” criteria are written on the SAME ROW.
 You are filtering for records that match ALL the criteria on that row of your criteria range.

-Computed Criteria
+Computed Criteria in Filters

 With Advanced Filters, you can use Computed Criteria for your filters.
 The formula must return a value that is either TRUE or FALSE.
 And the Label for your computed criteria CANNOT be the same as the labels in your data set.